adapodaca92/3175e2/.github/pull_request_template.md

 Please leave some notes explaining your thought process and your approach to solving this issue.

-My thought process was to first review and research the Material UI documentation.
-After getting a better understanding about the components, I then imported makeStyles, and used useStyles to implement the styling to the Material UI components used.
-After implementing the styling I used media queries to account for mobile responsiveness.
+To reduce the code repitition I created a SidebarImage component to reuse in both the Signup and Login files.
+I also referred to the Figma design spec to fix the sizing for several components.
+I then used Material UI breakpoints to account for mobile responsiveness instead of CSS media queries.

 ## Further comments (optional)